 When testing the Talons during many a dark and muddy winter club run, my initial reaction was that compared to other winter trail running shoes, there was not as much flex as I expected going over tree roots and rocks on technical sections.
 However, at no point was I overly concerned about this.
 Night runs are a combination of confidence in your shoe and your step.
 The Talons held up their end of the bargain from the outset.

 As someone who has suffered ankle injuries over the years, this felt reassuring.
 In fact, the whole shoe, whilst not as chunky as say a Hoka, did instil confidence that they’d perform and protect the feet across an entire day on the go.
-There was enough support for longer distances, though it’s worth bearing in mind that those who need a good deal of structure in the arch may not get on with the 3mm drop.

 The lugs are big and as expected, felt a bit tough when running over tarmac or solid country lanes.
 I found myself looking for softer ground like a grass verge if possible.
 The opposite side of the spectrum to a road shoe, the Talons had me aiming for the softer mud or straight up filth in front of me.